geebinge/ssh-via-device-streams/README.md

 	[Install]
 	WantedBy=multi-user.target

-and run the following steps to intall the demon
+and run the following steps to install the demon

 ```bash
 sudo systemctl daemon-reload